Perforation vs Die Cutting: Key Differences, Uses and OEM Process Tips

-Gabby Die Cutting
+Gabby Precision Die Cutting

-For OEM buyers, the real question is not only “What is the difference between perforation and die cutting?”
-The better question is:
+For OEM buyers, the key question is not only “What is the difference between perforation and die cutting?”
+The better question is: does the material need a finished custom shape, a controlled tear line, or both?

 What Is Die Cutting?